 Getting the Most Out of Your Lighting Budget

-We want to achieve the best look for our clients at a price point that fits their wedding.
-Here are a few tips to help you get the most out of your lighting budget.
+Achieve the best results at a price point that fits your budget.
+Here are a few tips to help you get the most out of your lighting dollars.

 1. Everything looks the same in the dark

-Spending money on elements that you or your guests won't be able to discern quality differences in or be able to see at a dark reception is money wasted.
-A tall arrangement of baby's breath lit correctly with pin-spot lighting will look 10x better than an unlit, dark arrangement of more expensive flowers.
-A cake with amazing detail won't be seen unless you have a cake spotlight.
-Your reception will start behind schedule if guests fumble and can't see the place cards because the table is unlit.
-White linens will reflect uplighting colors nicely making them look more expensive than spending the equivalent amount on higher end more expensive linens.
+Spending money on elements that you or your guests won’t be able to discern quality differences in or be able to see at a dark reception is money wasted.
+A tall arrangement of baby’s breath lit correctly with pin-spot lighting will look 10x better than an unlit, dark arrangement of more expensive flowers.
+A cake with amazing detail won’t be seen unless you have a cake spotlight.
+Your reception will start behind schedule if guests are squinting at the place cards because the table is unlit.
+White linens will reflect uplighting colors nicely, making them look more expensive than spending the equivalent amount on higher-end more expensive linens.

 9 times out of 10, lighting purchased through a venue is more expensive than going through an outside vendor.
-This is especially true for hotels that markup the cost of everything, especially lighting & A/V. Watch for service charges, gratuity, taxes, etc that can inflate the cost upwards of 40%.
-It's quick & easy to find qualified lighting companies through weddingwire.com and theknot.com read their reviews to determine quality.
+This is especially true for hotels that markup the cost of everything, especially lighting & A/V. Watch for service charges, gratuity, etc. that can inflate the cost upwards of 40%.
+It’s quick & easy to find qualified lighting companies through weddingwire.com and theknot.com.
+Read their reviews to determine quality.

 3. Look for example photos of weddings and lighting that you like

 Starting with an idea or a concept will help narrow down the look that you are going for.
-This helps the lighting company understand what might be required to achieve your look in your specific venue.
+This helps the lighting company understand what might be required to achieve your vision in your specific venue.
 Get inspired on our Pinterest photos of wedding lighting.
-Or do a Google image search of "your wedding venue" wedding reception to find example photos of your venue online.
+Or do a Google image search of your wedding venue to find example photos in your particular space.

-4. Know your wedding lighting terms, defintions, types
+4. Know your wedding lighting terms, definitions, and types

-Going into talking with your lighting vendor armed with wedding lighting terms and definitions shows that you've done your homework and will help you get the look that you want.
+Going into a conversation with your lighting vendor armed with wedding lighting terms and definitions shows that you’ve done your homework and will help you achieve your event lighting vision!

 Lighting In The Big Picture

 Lighting is the most cost effective way to transform and enhance your reception space.
-Choose a company who strives to understand your event, asks questions, and is able to show you what each of the lighting effects will do to a space.
-Flowers, cakes, menus, food, place card settings, photos, venues and people all look better in the right light.
-Vision is the one of most important senses to entertain during an event, lighting is the magical element that helps you define exactly what they see.
+Choose a company that strives to understand your event, asks questions, and is able to show you what each of the lighting effects will do to a space.
+Flowers, cakes, food, place card settings, photos, venues and people all look better in the right light.
+Vision is the most important sense in entertainment.
+Lighting is the magical element that helps you define exactly what your guests will see.